Baduit/Aggreget/README.md

 ## Description
 Aggreget (aggreget get) let you use your structures like tuples.
 Similar to [MagicGet](https://github.com/apolukhin/magic_get) but using C++ 20 concepts.

-Your structures must be an [aggregate](https://en.cppreference.com/w/cpp/language/aggreget_initialization)  type and all its fields must be [default constructible](https://en.cppreference.com/w/cpp/types/is_default_constructible).
+Your structure must be an [aggregate](https://en.cppreference.com/w/cpp/language/aggreget_initialization)  type and all its fields must be [default constructible](https://en.cppreference.com/w/cpp/types/is_default_constructible).

 Requires C++20. (because of concepts)